sykesjd/echonest-research/README.md

 The repository also contains inquiry reports pertaining to research performed for the class corresponding to this repository.
 The inquiries currently contained are:

 * 17 February 2015 - a look into how Infinite Jukebox compares beats and how to extend the algorithm to the section level
+* 03 March 2015 - a look into how to expand beyond Infinite Jukebox's comparison method for comparing sections using section-level data